 The Digital Media and Collaboration Lab in Carpenter is available for individual and collaborative work on technology-based projects.
-Stop by to use scanners and image editing software, and for help creating and editing digital images.
+Stop by to get help with image and video editing and to use scanners and specialized software for design, GIS, 3D modeling, and more.